AnonymousPaperAuthor/icml-rebuttal-figures/eligibility_unstructured_ministral.md

   - `Final answer: ...`
   - `Violated criteria: ...`

 For analysis, we sample line-internal anchors rather than rigid template tokens.
-Specifically, we choose five evenly spaced word-end anchors within each reasoning line, and for plotting we omit the first of those five anchors because it was dominated by stereotyped line-opening words and line-boundary effects.

-This leaves four plotted anchors per reasoning line.
+Specifically, within each reasoning line, we choose a few evenly spaced word-end anchors at which the capacities will be computed.

 ## Example Ministral Response